 Where new digital and video content is developed by specific locations, for example MIRA or Segro Logistics Park, we will work with them to embrace and promote these within the Inward Investment website to best capture the opportunities within Leicester and Leicestershire, together with including them in the Strategic Sites map that is refreshed annually.
-We are aware of a proposal for developed to support MIRA's marketing materials and have an Inward Investment Manager, Pankaj Mistry, engaged in future discussions by way of the EZ Steering
+We are aware of a proposal being developed to support MIRA's marketing materials this application.